Power of Attorney vs Executor of Estate: Key Differences and Responsibilities Explained

 Understanding Power Of Attorney

-A power of attorney is a legal document allowing one person (the agent) to act on behalf of another (the principal).
+A power of attorney is an officially approved document which enables one individual (the agent) to represent another (the principal).
 It ceases upon the principal’s death.

 Definition And Role